 The exchange rate you'll get on an ATM is usually the best one you'll get.
-You’ll pay fees, but you’ll still get a better rate than you would exchanging cash euros at a bank or exchange booth.
+You’ll pay fees, but you’ll still get a better rate than you would exchanging cash at a bank or exchange booth.

 When possible, withdraw your cash from ATMs located outside banks — a thief is less likely to target an ATM near surveillance cameras, and if your card is swallowed by a machine you can go inside for help.